StreamHPC/rocRAND/docs/api-reference/cpp-api.rst

 6. Clean up with ``rocrand_destroy_generator`` and ``hipFree``.

-To generate random numbers on the host CPU, the memory allocation in step one should be made using a host memory allocation call.
-In step two ``rocrand_create_generator_host`` should be called respectfully.
+To generate random numbers on the host, the memory allocation in step one should be made using a host memory allocation call.
+In step two ``rocrand_create_generator_host`` should be called instead.
 In the last step, the appropriate memory release should be made using the ``rocrand_destroy_generator``.
 All other calls work identically whether you are generating random numbers on the device or on the host CPU.

 In the example below, the C host API is used to generate 10 random floats using GPU capabilities.